Understanding Retailer Chargebacks and How to Prevent Them

 Not every chargeback is valid.
 Retailers make mistakes, systems glitch, and sometimes the documentation simply does not support the fine.
 You should dispute any chargeback where:

-You have proof of on-time delivery
+- You have proof of on-time delivery (carrier BOL with timestamps)

-The ASN was transmitted correctly
+- The ASN was transmitted correctly and you have the EDI confirmation

-The quantity shipped matches the PO
+- The quantity shipped matches the PO and you have receiving documentation

-The chargeback code does not match the actual issue
+- The chargeback code does not match the actual issue

-The fine was applied to the wrong PO or duplicated
+- The fine was applied to the wrong PO or duplicated

 Prevention Strategies That Actually Work